pradyGn/zoof/README.md

 ## 🎮 Usage: Chat with Zoof on a Linux Box

-We provide a script to chat with a pre-trained & fine-tuned version of the model (zoof-250M-chat) hosted on Hugging Face.
+I've provided a script to chat with a pre-trained & fine-tuned version of the model (zoof-v1.2-394M-chat) hosted on Hugging Face.

 Run the following to prompt the model:
 ```
-python src/prompt_zoof.py
+python prompt_zoof.py
 ```

 This script will: